NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/4D_MRI_via_retrospectiv_stacking/README.md

 **previous steps**
 - got insight in available and relevant DICOM tags for the data at hand (big thanks to Joost for the DICOM Explorer)
 - hit a roadblock when data appeared to be faulty
-- wrote a python script sorting the data by aquisition time, turns out data is faulty after all (thanks to Joost again)
+- wrote a python script sorting the data by acquisition time, turns out data is faulty after all (thanks to Joost again)
 - figured out how to change the MRI sequence back in Germany
 - acquired lots of data
 - started program to stack the volumes